Hadi-Ayoub/Some_Multithreading/README.md

-# Project: Parallelization of Matrix Sum Calculation
+# Parallelization of Matrix Sum Calculation

 This project aims to parallelize the calculation of the sum of a randomly generated square matrix using threads.
 The initial program, `mat-gen-sum.c`, performs the following operations: